 4.Use a VPN when using public networks

 If you use the same laptop for every task at work, then there is every chance you will be carrying it to conferences and other business trips a lot.
 On the flight, when you arrive at your hotel, and even during the conference, you’re likely to be offered access to a free public network.
 Most people don’t know about it but that’s where things can go horribly wrong.

 Hackers frequent public networks, too.
 They too travel on planes and could be in the next room in the same hotel.
 Or, they could just be within reachable distance.
 Armed with programs such as Cain and Abel, they can then eavesdrop on emails and copy passwords passing over the public network.

 To protect yourself from this, always use a Virtual Private Network (VPN) program to secure your online activities.
 Most companies have VPN programs but even if you don’t have one, you can purchase one of the many premium VPNs found online.

 If getting a VPN becomes difficult (a number of VPN providers aren’t reliable anyway), then the least you can do is to secure your emails.
 The most common hacking tactic used by data thieves is sending victims an email with a spyware.
 Once the user clicks on the spyware, the hacker can then gain unrestricted access to data on the laptop.

 So, make sure that any email service you’re using is secure.
 Your email program, web based mail, and cloud based email service all need to be configured to a secure socket layer (SSL) or transport security layer (TSL).
+Choose Exchange Server SSL to protect your email clients with SSL.
 This alone can go a long way in securing your email logins (password and username) as well email content as it is transported across the internet.

 Fortunately, the major email service providers including Gmail, Yahoo Mail, and Microsoft Office 365 are configured this way.